BarHoter/food_blockchain/README.md

 The indexer will delete `events.json` and `checkpoint.json` if the current `CONTRACT_ADDRESS` does not match what is stored in the checkpoint.

-A simple dashboard is available at `frontend/dashboard.html`.
-Serve the repository root so the `indexer` folder is accessible and open the page to view indexed events.
+The dashboard is available at `http://localhost:8080/dashboard.html` when running `npm run serve`.
+Use the **Refresh Index** button to run the indexer on demand or enable **Auto refresh** for periodic indexing.